teodevgroup/teo/PLANNING.md

 - All `many` actions should throw errors **[DONE]**
 - Rewrite model validator and decoder **[DONE]**
 - Rewrite interface validator and decoder **[DONE]**
-- Rewrite rust generators with namespaces and interfaces **[IN PROGRESS]**
-- Rewrite client generators with namespaces and interfaces
 - Input omissible and output omissible for generated clients **[DONE]**
-- TS Client: fixed include args with boolean inputs
 - Client: distinct in handler args **[DONE]**

+#### 0.0.59
+- Bug fixes
+- Server response: file **[IN PROGRESS]**
+- Server response: string in HTML format and other formats **[IN PROGRESS]**
+- Rewrite rust generators with namespaces and interfaces **[IN PROGRESS]**
+- Rewrite TS client generators with namespaces and interfaces
 - C# client: capitalized names and names with underscore
 - TypeScript client: correct return types for `aggregate` and `groupBy`

-#### 0.0.59
+- TS Client: fixed include args with boolean inputs
 - Move jwt to middleware**[IN PROGRESS]**
 - Move identity to middleware**[IN PROGRESS]**
 - Bug fixes